Connect to a source and destination for data pipelines

 5

-Use the Sandbox drop-down menu to determine the account connection type.
+Use the Sandbox drop-down menu to specify whether the connection is a sandbox account.

 6